adamfortuna/adamfortuna-v4/source/articles/2011-06-27-backup-like-a-boss.html.markdown

 ---
-layout: post
 title: "Home Backup Like a Boss"
-id: home-backup-like-a-boss
+permalink: home-backup-like-a-boss
-published: true
-tags:
+tags: Personal, Preparation
-  - backup
 ---

 After hearing about the "FBI Raid on Marco Arment's servers":http://5by5.tv/buildanalyze/30, it got me interested in how he was doing backups.
 I've been slowly tweaking my own backup procedures over the last few years -- to the point of being borderline obsessed with having local backups.
 A few years ago in 2002, a failing SATA drive containing my windows partition and all my files left me high and dry and without just about any backups of anything.
 This was a time before "Dropbox":http://db.tt/ueGBRCn and other synchronizing services had come along to make things easier, and I hadn't taken the step on my own to make backup a priority.

 Two years ago when I was setting up my "home media center":http://blog.adamfortuna.com/building-the-ultimate-media-center-part-3-bac/, I took a first stab at serious backup.
 Since then I've been gradually tweaking my system and trying new things.
 What follows is what worked for me.

-h3.
-What's being backed up?
+### What's being backed up?

 In this case I'm talking about a lot of data, but split over a few discreet sections:

 * Under 60 GB of photos, documents, code and general files.
 * About 150 GB of music, mostly ripped from my Mom's extensive CD collection when she was a DJ, plus my iTunes downloads.
 * About _(gulp)_ 7 TB of movies.
 This includes a DVD rip of just every movie I've ever bought.
 * 3 Macs are being backed up with TimeMachine (Mac Mini and 2 MacBook Pros)

 !(right){{site.url}}/media/media_center/mini-small.png!
 I eased back to the steam-only version of NetFlix, so this is (luckily) the size of the movies folder no longer going up.
 Occasionally movies/TV are pruned down, so hopefully that'll be down to a "manageable" 5TB soon enough.

-h3.
-What Hardware is this Using?
+### What Hardware is this Using?

 * Dedicated Seagate 1TB TimeMachine Hard Drive
 * "4-bay USB/Firewire Drobo":http://www.amazon.com/Data-Robotics-FireWire-Storage-DR04DD10/dp/B001CZ9ZEE/ref=sr_1_1?ie=UTF8&qid=1309218669&sr=8-1&tag=adamfortuna-20 with 4x2TB drives (~5.6TB) connected to the MacMini